Rjbaird/WeatherDashboard/README.md

-# WeatherDashboard
+# Weather Dashboard

-**Description**
-With this application, you can search for the weaather using the OpenWeather API and recieve the following information:

 # Website Link
 https://rjbaird.github.io/weatherdashboard/

+# Description

+With this application, you can search for the weaather using the OpenWeather API and recieve the following information:

 *Current Weaather Information*
 * Temperature